To The One Who’s Thinking Of Going On A Solo Trip For The First Time,

 Get to know their life stories before getting their name correctly, and you’ll surely end up making unexpected friendships – they’re often the ones that you’ll remember forever.

 The best part about solo travel is the serendipity of it all.
-You’re free to do whatever you’d like to do; you can throw your plans in the wind; sleep throughout the day or party all night, or just spend your time gazing at the horizon, sitting by the beach; or join your quickly-found friends for an adventure that you never thought was your cup of tea!
+You’re free to do whatever you’d like to do; you can throw your plans in the wind; sleep throughout the day or party all night, or just spend your time gazing at the horizon, sitting by the beach; or joining your quickly-found friends for an adventure that you never thought was your cup of tea!

 You’d be free to do whatever you please, and you’ll gain immense self-confidence and strength by doing so.

-There have been many who have asked me ‘Why do I travel the world?’ – and while I have my own reasons for that, I hope you do too.
+There have been many who have asked me ‘Why do I travel the world?’ – and while I have my reasons for that, I hope you do too.
 I’m sure that there’s something that’s pushing you to break free from the mundane of regularities & perhaps, this pandemic & lockdown have made you realize the value of life, more than ever.
-You may come across a life-changing epiphany or you may not; no matter what, you’ll be coming home from your first solo adventure becoming a different ‘you’; so much more aware of who you are and so many lessons learned, you’ll definitely be more in love with yourself.
+You may come across a life-changing epiphany or you may not; no matter what, you’ll be coming home from your first solo adventure becoming a different ‘you’; so much more aware of who you are and so many lessons learned, you’ll be more in love with yourself.

-You don’t really need to travel across continents to make your first solo trip worthy, but make sure to live every moment, wherever you go.
+You don’t need to travel across continents to make your first solo trip worthy, but make sure to live every moment, wherever you go.
 Cherish all of the good times and appreciate the bad times – they’ll be the moments teaching you the best lessons.

 On the road, there are no mistakes or failures, just overwhelming learning experiences.
 Do what you think is impossible, fall in love quickly and fall hard, say ‘yes’ to things you’d never do at home, and make memories that will last forever.
-Be completely absorbed in your own journey.
+Be completely absorbed in your journey.

 Later, even if you understand that it’s not your thing and start hating solo travel, you will come back so much richer with experience and wholeness, that you’ll always look back and cherish this spark of courage.

 If you have to wait for someone to travel with you, you may end up waiting for a lifetime.
-So, once the pandemic gets over and the world looks safer, pack your bags and choose a destination that has been there on your bucket list, and set out without much procrastination.
+So, once the pandemic gets over and the world looks safer, pack your bags choose a destination that has been there on your bucket list, and set out without much procrastination.

 You’re going to have the best adventure once you decide to be unapologetically you.